Social Sciences Degrees & Diplomas

 5. Human Services and Social Work

 This field is truly about contributing to other people's well-being in a direct way.
 Through social assistance, people who are disadvantaged, disabled, mentally ill, suffering from addictions, or caught in family crises can receive the help they need to cope with their challenges or return to being productive members of their communities.
 Social workers and similar professionals help enable our society to keep progressing without leaving the most vulnerable people behind.
-Plus, it's projected that, between 2014 and 2024, mental health and substance abuse social work jobs could grow in number by 19 percent.**
+Plus, it's projected that, from 2021 to 2031, mental health and substance abuse social work jobs could grow in number by 11 percent.*